cworf/CSP-Wholesale/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.9.5 =
+* New: Smart Manager Revamp (Beta)
+* Fix: Prevent display of variations of products whose product type has been changed (WooCommerce)
+* Fix: Some minor fixes

 = 3.9.4 =
 * Fix: Batch update for the text type attributes not working (WooCommerce)